Ron Francis: Playing career

+On September 14, 2005, Francis announced his retirement, stating, "I think you always hope you can play forever, but you always realize that time will come.
+I was fortunate I was able to make a decision, move on and do it comfortably."

 Management career

-In June 2011, Francis assumed the position of director of hockey operations with the Carolina Hurricanes before later being named general manager of the team in 2014.
-On March 7, 2018, Francis was named president of hockey operations by new Hurricanes' majority owner Thomas Dundon.
+In 2006, Francis was hired by the Carolina Hurricanes as director of player development and assumed the position of director of hockey operations in 2011.
+One year later, as part of Playmakers Management, LLC, he became an ownership partner with the team.
+He was named general manager of the team in 2014.
+During his four years as general manager, the Hurricanes went through a re-build that granted them a handful of draft picks but failed to break their postseason drought (which reached nine years in 2018).

+On March 7, 2018, Francis was announced to be transitioned away from general manager to president hockey operations by new Hurricanes' majority owner Thomas Dundon.
 His Hurricanes contract was terminated on April 30, 2018.
 On July 18, 2019, Francis was named the first general manager of the Seattle Kraken.
 On April 22, 2025, Francis would be promoted to president of hockey operations by the Kraken.
+One year later, on April 8, 2026, Francis announced that he would step down from the Kraken at the conclusion of the 2025–26 season.
+On June 19, 2026, the Pittsburgh Penguins announced the hiring of Francis as Special Advisor, Hockey Operations, who would report to the leadership group in operations with planning and counsel.

 Personal life

 Francis was born in Sault Ste.
 Marie, Ontario, Canada.
 He is second cousins with Mike Liut.

 Francis is married to Mary Lou Robie, a native of Stamford, Connecticut, whom he met in Hartford during his tenure with the Whalers.
 They married in 1986 and have three children: Kaitlyn (b.
 1991), Michael (b.
 1993), and Connor (b.
 1996).
 Francis is considered a popular sports figure in Hartford, Pittsburgh and Raleigh, and is also noted for his humanitarian and charity work.
 Francis also has the distinction of being the first ice hockey player inducted into the North Carolina Sports Hall of Fame.